How to Use Location Based SMS Marketing (Examples Included)

 How does location-based advertising work?

 Location-based advertising (LBA) is a strategy for marketing that combines mobile ads with location tracking to show consumers content relevant to their physical location.
 For example, if you’re walking by a coffee shop, you might receive an ad on your phone with its daily specials.
-This would be location-based advertising at work.
+This is location-based advertising at work.

 Location-based advertising doesn’t have to be that direct.
 It can also involve sending ads based on a customer’s general geographic area, such as by zip code or area code.
 For example, if you run a business with multiple locations, you might want to only target customers with promotional texts who are near Location A with a certain promotion.
 Location-based advertising lets you do this.